Advice > Data

 • How would you do an A/B test on a new metric to see if it truly captures meaningful social interactions?

-• What is "recall", can you explain it from scratch?
+• What is "recall"?
+Can you explain it from scratch?

-3.3 Machine learning (17%)
+2.3 Machine learning questions

-Let’s get into some example questions.
+Let's look at some sample questions.

 • Why use feature selection?
 (Solution)